 Body Image and Coping in Head and Neck Cancer

-A cancer diagnosis and treatment almost always brings about changes to the physical, psychological, emotional, and spiritual sense of self.
-From hair loss due to chemotherapy and radiation, to changes in sexual function, to post-operative scars, the body is modified, sometimes permanently.
+A cancer diagnosis and treatment almost always bring about changes to the physical, psychological, emotional, and spiritual sense of self.
+From hair loss due to chemotherapy and radiation to changes in sexual function to post-operative scars, the body is modified, sometimes permanently.
 These changes can be even more profound for patients with head and neck cancer because of their visibility.

 Patients may also experience changes in their speech and need to learn new ways to communicate.
 Patients additionally may face not being able to eat “normal” food or “normally’ as they did before their cancer diagnosis and treatment.
 They may now rely on tube feedings to sustain themselves nutritionally.

-- First, it is important that you allow yourself to grieve for these changes to your self.
+- Allow yourself to grieve for these changes to yourself.
 They aren’t just changes, they are losses.
-We need to take time to honor our selves before cancer and to adjust to life after cancer.
+We need to take time to honor ourselves before cancer and to adjust to life after cancer.
 As important as time is to healing wounds, what we DO with that time is equally important.
-Taking time also puts you at risk for further social isolation.
+Taking time also puts you at risk of further social isolation.
 Try to find a balance between getting used to the changes you have experienced and venturing back out into the world.

-- Third, attend a support group with other head and neck cancer patients who are experiencing these challenges.
+- Go to a support group with other head and neck cancer patients who are experiencing these challenges.
 There is strength in numbers and growth in connection.
 SPOHNC (Support for People with Head and Neck Cancer) has organized 125 chapters nationwide offering support groups, peer connection, and resource sharing.
 CancerCare also offers an online support group for patients with head and neck cancer.

-- Perhaps you are invited to a holiday dinner party, but you are not able to eat any longer and use a feeding tube for your nutrition.
-Let the host know in advance that it may be uncomfortable for you to sit at a table when everyone else is eating, but could you come later for some social time with friends where there doesn’t have to be an emphasis on you NOT eating like everyone else.
-Communicating your needs is of utmost importance.
+If you are invited to a holiday dinner party, but you are not able to eat any longer and use a feeding tube for your nutrition, let the host know in advance that it may be uncomfortable for you to sit at a table when everyone else is eating, but could you come later for some social time with friends where there doesn’t have to be an emphasis on you NOT eating like everyone else.
+Communicating your needs is of utmost importance

 Once you have become more accustomed to your “new normal,” give back to others coping with head and neck cancers who could benefit from your experience and expertise in coping with changes in appearance.
 Peer support is empowering and helps to counter isolation, distress, and sadness.

 There is no one size fits all approach to coping with these changes.
-Do what works for you, which may mean trying different approaches.
-While it may be easier to retreat within, it is so important not to isolate yourself.
+Do what works for you, which may mean trying different methods.